Viceroyalty of the Río de la Plata: Decline

 By the nineteenth century, Buenos Aires was becoming more self-sufficient, producing about 600,000 head of cattle annually (of which about one quarter was consumed locally).
 The area was rapidly developing.
 But wars with Great Britain meant a great setback for the region's economy, as maritime communications were practically paralyzed.
-The Alto Peru region started to show resistance to continued support of the administration and defense of the Río de la Plata estuary; it provided the main support but its silver production at Potosí was declining.
+The Upper Peru region started to show resistance to continued support of the administration and defense of the Río de la Plata estuary; it provided the main support but its silver production at Potosí was declining.
 In the first years of the viceroyalty, around 75% of the expenses were covered with revenues from the north.
 The Alto Plata (mostly present-day Paraguay) also had problems with the Buenos Aires administration, particularly because of its keeping a monopoly on exports.

 The Napoleonic Wars on the Continent preoccupied the Spanish government and, after its defeat, Napoleon placed his brother Joseph on the Spanish throne.
 By 1805, Spain had to help France because of their 1795 alliance, and lost its navy to the British in the Battle of Trafalgar.
 The Spanish prime minister had warned the viceroyalty of the likelihood of a British invasion, saying it could not provide support to the city of Buenos Aires.

 On 27 June 1806, a British force of around 1,500 men under Col. William Carr Beresford successfully invaded Buenos Aires.
 Viceroy Rafael de Sobremonte had escaped to Córdoba.
 The British forces were thrown back by the criollos in December 1806, a militia force from Montevideo under the leadership of Santiago de Liniers.
 In February 1807, British reinforcements of about 8,000 men under Gen. Sir Samuel Auchmuty captured Montevideo after a fierce fight.
 In May Lt.
 Gen. John Whitelock arrived to take overall command and attacked Buenos Aires on 5 July 1807.
 After losing more than half his force, who were killed or captured, Whitelock signed a cease-fire and departed for Great Britain.

 The criollo bourgeoisie aspirations in the face of lack of support from Spain and the defeat of a world power by local forces added to their confidence and fueled their movement toward independence.
 As of 1814, Argentina had been self-governed for about four years, and Paraguay had already declared its independence.
 The viceroyalty was effectively dissolved locally when the rebel troops entered Montevideo after a two-year-long siege.
 The war remained in Upper Peru until 1825.

+Administrative divisions

+Royal Audience of Charcas (Real Audiencia de Charcas)

+The Real Audiencia of Charcas was established in 1559, but became part of the Viceroyalty of the Río de la Plata in 1776.
+It met in the city of La Plata until it was disestablished in 1825.
+It had the following provinces under its authority: